Andreas O'Reilly von Ballinlough

-Andrew O'Reilly was born in Ballinlough, County Roscommon, Ireland.
-His brother, Hugh, was created baronet of Ballinlough in 1795, and in 1812, on the death of their maternal uncle John Nugent, he assumed by Royal licence the surname of Nugent (see Nugent Baronets).
+Andrew O'Reilly was born in Ballinlough, County Westmeath, Ireland.
+His brother, Hugh, was created baronet of Ballinlough in 1795, and in 1812, on the death of their maternal uncle John Nugent, he assumed by Royal license the surname of Nugent (see Nugent Baronets).
 Their sister Margaret married Richard Talbot and was, as a widow, created Baroness Talbot of Malahide in 1831.